TheAcheriit/CoCoMa/README.md

 Follow the steps below to run it:

 - import this folder as a java project in Eclipse, (option import existing project)
-- in eclipse, open src/util/StartSercer.java and execute it
+- in eclipse, open src/util/StartServer.java and execute it
-- open src/util/StartTeams.java and execute
+- in eclipse, open src/util/StartTeams.java and execute it
-- in the eclipse console, select the StartServer console and press ENTER to start the simulation (in the terminal execution -- see below --, it is easier to press the ENTER in the right place)
+- in the eclipse console, select the StartServer console and press ENTER to start the simulation
 - optionally, open and run src/util/StartMonitor.java

 It is also possible to run the simulation using the Ant script (file build.xml),